Quantock Hills, Somersetshire, late October 1848

 “Hello,” Kate called.

 The girls gathered together and stared wide-eyed at Kate.
-She knew them to be the daughters of a shepherd and his milkmaid wife.
+She knew them to be the daughters of a milkmaid and a shepherd.

 “We’re not doing anything wrong,” the smallest girl said.
 “We’re doing what we were told.”

 “Of that I am completely certain!”
-Kate said with as serious a face as she could muster, then smiled.
+Kate said with as serious a face as she could muster, then smiled, amused by the girl’s earnest declaration.
 “Did a caravan of Gypsies pass by here?”

 “Yes, miss,” the eldest girl replied.
 “They camped for a few days beside the castle, and played music, and acted.
 They came last year, too.”